yuanjia01/yuanjia01.github.io/_posts/2022-10-31-legendre-transform.md

 Questions:

-- What is the Legendre transform intuitively?

-- How is the Legendre transform expressed mathematically?
-How are the supremum and $$G + F = xy$$ expressions related?

-- What are useful mathematical properties of the Legendre transform?
-Why is the Legendre transform an involution?

 - How does Legendre transforms relate to derivatives and conjugate pairs?
 What about units?

 - What's wrong with using $$F(x(p))$$, where $$p = dF(x)/dx$$?

-- Why is there a convexity constraint?

 - What is the differential form of the Legendre transform?
 How does it relate to integration by parts or the product rule?

+- Ex: classical mechanics

+  - What does the Legendre transform of a potential $$V(x)$$ mean?

+  - Both have units of energy: what energy is it?

 - Ex: Hamiltonian mechanics